Anuradhapura kingdom: Arrival of the sacred tooth relic

 During the reign of Kithsirimevan (301–328), Sudatta, the sub king of Kalinga, and Hemamala brought the tooth relic of the Buddha to Sri Lanka because of unrest in their country.
 Kithsirimevan carried it in procession and placed the relic in a mansion named Datadhatughara.
 He ordered this procession to be held annually which is still taking place in the country.
 The tooth relic of the Buddha soon became one of the most sacred objects in the country and a symbol of kingship.
 The person who was in possession of the tooth relic was identified to be the rightful ruler of the country.
 Therefore, it was often enshrined within the royal palace itself.

-Invasions
+Invasions (463–691)

 Several invasions have been made against the Anuradhapura kingdom, all of which were launched from South India.
 The first invasion recorded in the history of the country is during the reign of Suratissa (247–237 BC), where he was overthrown by two horse dealers from South India named Sena and Guththika.
 After ruling the country for 22 years, they were defeated by Asela (215–205 BC), who was in turn overthrown by another invasion led by a Chola prince named Elara (205–161 BC).
 Elara ruled for 44 years before being defeated by Dutthagamani (Duttugamunu) However, the Mahavamsa records that these kings from the mainland ruled the country fairly and lawfully.